utsav0/daily-dev-tips/src/pages/posts/9-google-analytics-privacy-focussed-alternatives.md

 This tool is built from a legal/privacy standpoint and has a law firm specializing in data protection to validate all they do.

-If you are looking for the best data protection tool, this could be for you.
+This could be for you if you are looking for the best data protection tool.

-They only have early-bird pricing, so this might change in the near future.
+They only have early-bird pricing, so this might change soon.

 Pricing starts at 1,99EUR a month.